robotology/iit-ibm/README.md

 <a name='port-communication'></a>
 ## Port Communication

 Ports are a key component to YARP.
+In this section we are going to see how YarpJS allows us to use YARP ports from JavaScript (in a Node environment).

 Throughout we will assume that a **yarp server** is running on our network (if it's not your case, just run `$> yarp server` in a shell).
 You can find the example described in this section in the script `examples/port_basics.js`.

 From the folder where you have cloned this repository run `$> node` to enter in the interactive Node.js interface.
 Then run:
 ```js